louking/contracts/docs/contract-admin-sponsor-guide.rst

    :maxdepth: 4
    :caption: Contents:

-The system is ued to manage sponsors for the Steeplechasers signature races.
+The system is used to manage sponsors for the Steeplechasers signature races.
 The primary functions provided by the system include:

 * maintain database of benefits for sponsor levels